charleneweiss/charleneweiss.github.io/teaching.md

 permalink: /teaching/
 ---

-At Paderborn University, I was a teaching assistant for the following courses (all taught in German).
+At Paderborn University, I was a teaching assistant for several courses (all taught in German), see below.

+In 2020, the Faculty of Electronic Engineering, Computer Science and Mathematics of Paderborn University awarded me the [Weierstraß-Prize](https://www.eim.uni-paderborn.de/en/faculty/courses-of-study/studies/weierstrass-prize) for excellent teaching.

 - Lineare Algebra 2\
   (for bachelor's students), winter 2022/2023.